Skip to content

 Dataset Settings

-Note, any changes made to a dataset may influence the user experience of all users in your organization working with that dataset, e.g., removing access rights working, adding/removing layers, or setting default values for rendering the data.
+Note that any changes made to a dataset may influence the user experience of all users in your organization working with that dataset, e.g., removing access rights, adding/removing layers, or setting default values for rendering the data.

 Sharing & Permissions Tab

 • Make dataset publicly accessible: By default, a dataset can only be accessed by users from your organization with the correct access permissions.
-Turning a dataset to public will allow anyone in the general public to view the dataset when sharing a link to the dataset without the need for a WEBKNOSSOS account.
-Anyone can start using this dataset to create annotations.
-Enable this setting if you want to share a dataset in a publication, social media, or any other public website.
+Turning a dataset to public will allow anyone to view the dataset with a sharing link, without needing a WEBKNOSSOS account.

-• Teams allowed to access this dataset: Defines which teams of your organization have permission to work with this dataset.
-By default, no team has access, but users with admin and team manager roles can see and edit the dataset.
+• Additional team access permissions for this dataset: Defines which teams of your organization have permission to work with this dataset.

 Dataset Editing: Sharing Tab